v2yan/Lab8/README.md

 1. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?

+If the "headless" field is set to true, then our puppeteer tests would be able to run without a browser UI.

 2. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?